Tell us about your artwork, medium, style, subject matter, etc.

 When I lived in Paris before 2000, I was in my studio nearly every day, working on personal art projects or on graphic design projects for clients.
 Today “the studio” actually means many places.
 I am a nomad in my creative habits.
 I have different places in which I like to work, depending on what I am working on.
 I also like to be in places where I see other people working on their projects.

 Having been an independent graphic designer for many years, organizing my time is generally not an issue.
 I usually do not drift out of focus during the day.
-Project deadlines are help me to stay organized with my time.
+Project deadlines help me to stay organized with my time.

 I start the day in my kitchen.
 Around 7:30, the kids are in school, and the house is quiet.
 I can look at the back yard, the activity of the birds, squirrels and occasional cats, the changing sky.
 It is a good time to sketch ideas and draw.

-Before Tech Shop abruptly closed in November this year, I was going to the San Jose or Redwood city locations four days per week, if I was not teaching.
+Before Tech Shop abruptly closed in November last year, I was going to the San Jose or Redwood city locations four days per week, if I was not teaching.
 I headed to Tech Shop around 9:30.
 I worked there for a few hours, usually on a laser cutting machine.
 I found a lot of the materials I use in my work in the scrap bins, where Tech Shop members discarded materials they were not planning to use.
-While the machine was cutting/rastering, I was working on different files on my laptop.
+While the machine was cutting/engraving, I was working on different files on my laptop.
 I sometimes used the table saw and the band saw in the woodshop.
 I often shared ideas and techniques with other Tech Shop members or a DC (Dream Consultant at Tech Shop).

 I try to be on time at school at 2:15 to pick up my kids.
 Then I work at home.
 It is a good time to do some prepping for STEAM/art integrated projects for school.
 I can do that in my garage where I have all the materials I need.
 The garage is also the place where I can create larger pieces, like the installation of trash collected along the San Francisco Bay, Coastal Cleanup, which is displayed at the Santa Clara Valley Water District headquarters in San Jose.